Fighting For Your Best Interest

 - Named to the “Nation’s Top One Percent” by the NADC

 - Numerous jury and bench trials handled

-What Is Considered Wrongful Termination?
+What Is Considered Wrongful Termination in New York?

-- Employee discrimination: Under Title VII of the Civil Rights Act of 1984, employers are prohibited from taking negative actions against an employee based on their sex, race, national origin, religion, or other protected characteristic.
+- Employee discrimination: Under Title VII of the Civil Rights Act of 1984, employers are prohibited from taking negative actions against an employee based on their sex, race, national origin, religion, age, disability or other protected characteristic.

 - Breach of contract: An employment contract may sometimes specify the terms under which an employee may be terminated.
 A case may sometimes be made that a worker is not an at-will employee if their contract includes clauses which relate to job security.

 - Policy violations: Workers may not be released for engaging in state or federally protected acts, such as taking time off for jury duty, to vote, or to serve in the armed forces.

 - Can I Be Fired for Being Pregnant?